PirvuStefan/CEC/Functionalities.md

 ### Shift Generation Algorithm

 The algorithm ensures fair distribution by assigning shifts to days with the minimum number of already assigned employees:
+This assures the normal distribution of shifts among all the employees from a specific store using a Greedy approach.

 ```java
 private static int[] generateLine(int[][] x, int lineIndex, int[] numberOfShifts, int[] pos) {